-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - distributing the proceeds by way of a dividend on a pari passu basis in accordance with the statutory order of priority.

-The liquidator must adjudicate proofs of debt filed and inform creditors of the amount of their claims which he or she has accepted/rejected.
+The liquidator must adjudicate on proofs of debt filed and inform creditors of the amount of their claims accepted/rejected.
 The liquidator has extensive powers, including, without limitation, the right to:

-- defend and bring claims against the debtor;
+- defend claims against the debtor;

 - continue to trade in the name of the debtor for its beneficial winding-up;